Places of Interest

 1. The original Eastern Gate was named by Nehemiah when he rebuilt the walls of Jerusalem.

-2. During the time of Christ, according to the Mishnah (collection of Jewish oral laws), there was a bridge which led out of the Temple Mount eastward over the Kidron Valley, extending as far as the Mount of Olives.
+2. During the time of Christ, according to the Mishnah (collection of Jewish oral laws), there was a bridge that led out of the Temple Mount eastward over the Kidron Valley, extending as far as the Mount of Olives.

 3. The current Eastern Gate is believed to have been built sometime between 400-600 AD.